MiningCryptoLive/doge-ltc-merged-mining-pool/README.md

 You can skip 3-multi-pool-partition.sql if you're still testing.

-Build the pool = go build

-Start the pool = ./dogepool

-You can run the pool using screen with the following command: screen -dmS pool ./dogepool or as a systemd service: Copy the following example:

-[Unit]
-Description=merged-mining-pool
-After=network-online.target

-[Service]
-ExecStart=/path/to/your/pool/./dogepool

-Restart=always
-RestartSec=3
-5

-[Install]
-WantedBy=multi-user.target

 Connecting to the pool
 ----------------------

+Build the pool = go build

+Run the pool = ./dogepool

 Once you have it running, your client can connect with the following login: